-- 78. Concerning the recommended action that the Credit Union Supervisory Unit (CUSU) have adequate powers to supervise credit unions for compliance with AML/CFT obligations, the authorities advised in a previous follow-up report that a decision had been taken to place the supervision of credit unions under the Central Bank and that legislation was being developed to accommodate this change.
+- 70. Concerning the recommended action that the Credit Union Supervisory Unit (CUSU) have adequate powers to supervise credit unions for compliance with AML/CFT obligations, the authorities advised in a previous follow-up report that a decision had been taken to place the supervision of credit unions under the Central Bank and that legislation was being developed to accommodate this change.
 The CUSU ceased operation in 2006.
 The authorities advised since June 2010 that a credit union bill was been drafted and under review.
-At present, the credit union bill is still under review. - 79.
+The situation remains unchanged for this report. - 71.
 It was noted in the previous follow-up report, until enactment of the proposed Credit Union Bill, the FIU is the designated supervisory authority for credit unions for AML obligations.
 At the last report, the FIU had registered 175 credit unions and received thirty-six (36) compliance programs from credit unions since the enactment of the FIUTTR in February 2011.
-For the period January to June 2012 no compliance programs have been received from credit unions and the FIU has only conducted one (1) on-site visit to a credit union.
-The FIU provided training to seven (7) credit unions during the same period.
-While the provision of training is at the same level as indicated in the previous report, the non-submission of compliance programs, the reported lack of any warning letters to credit unions regarding the aforementioned and the completion of only one (1) on-site examination suggest that effective AML/CFT supervision of credit unions has not been achieved. - 80.
+For the period January to December 2012 five additional compliance programs were received from credit unions and the FIU has only conducted two (2) on-site visits to credit unions.
+The FIU conducted nine (9) training sessions with six hundred and seventy-four (674) attendees from credit unions during the same period.
+While the provision of training has increased from the 6 outreach sessions in 2011, the submission of only five compliance programs, the reported lack of any warning letters to credit unions regarding the aforementioned and the completion of only two (2) on-site examinations suggest that effective AML/CFT supervision of credit unions has not been achieved. - 72.
 As noted in a previous follow-up report, the recommended actions for all supervisors to have adequate powers of enforcement and sanctions against financial institutions, their directors or senior management and the need to have systems in place for combating ML and FT and to review the effectiveness of these systems addressed specific deficiencies of the TTSEC and the CUSU.
-As already mentioned concerns about the CUSU are being dealt with by transferring supervisory responsibility to the Central Bank in new legislation.
-The authorities advised in a previous follow-up report that the absence of adequate powers of enforcement and sanctions and an effective AML/CFT supervisory compliance regime for the securities industry was to be addressed by the Securities Bill.
-As already noted in this report the TTSEC expects that the Bill will be laid in Parliament no later than October, 2012 and estimates that it will be enacted by December 2012.
-As such, all recommended actions under this Recommendation still remain outstanding.
+As already mentioned concerns about the CUSU are being dealt with by transferring supervisory responsibility to the Central Bank in new legislation. - 73.
+With regard to the TTSEC, section 89 of the SA empowers the SA to carry out on-site examinations of its registrants, i.e. compliance reviews.
+These reviews include assessing compliance with the provisions of the SA, POCA, and any other written law in relation to the prevention of money laundering and combating the financing of terrorism.
+Section 90 of the SA gives the chief executive officer of the TTSEC the power to issue directions to take such measures that may be considered necessary to remedy any breaches of the provisions of the Act, guidelines made thereunder and any law in relation to the prevention of money laundering and combating the financing of terrorism or unsafe or unsound practice in conducting the business of securities revealed during a compliance review or any other inspection.
+Section 90(8) of the SA specifies a penalty for failure to comply with directions on conviction on indictment of a fine of TT\$500,000 (US\$77,600) and imprisonment for two years.
+The measures above are limited to the application of one specific sanction and does not allow for a range of sanctions to be applied proportionately nor does it include as the ultimate sanction the revocation of registration.
+Additionally, there is no provision for the application of sanctions to the directors and senior management of the financial institution.
+As such, this recommendation has only been partially met.
+Given the above, only one of the examiners' recommendations has been partially complied with.